aiondemand/huggingface-connector/README.md

 When a client is created, you will need its 'Client ID' and 'Client Secret' and update the relevant configuration and environment files accordingly.

 ## Disclaimer
-This project is not affiliated with Hugging Face in any way.
+This project is not affiliated with OpenML in any way.